solana-mobile/mobile-wallet-adapter/spec/spec.md

 ### Endpoint-specific URIs

 During [Session Establishment](#session-establishment), the wallet endpoint may return a URI prefix to use for future association attempts.
 This is expected to be used with [App Links](https://developer.android.com/training/app-links) or [Universal Links](https://developer.apple.com/ios/universal-links/), to ensure that the desired wallet app is launched by the dapp.
+A dapp should reject URI prefixes with schemes other than `https:` for security reasons.
 If a dapp has been informed of a URI prefix for a wallet, it should use it with the same path elements and parameters provided as for the `solana-wallet:` URI scheme.
 For e.g., if an Android wallet endpoint handles App Links for solanaexamplewallet.io, it could provide a prefix of:

 ```
 https://solanaexamplewallet.io/mobilewalletadapter